anguyen8/TAB/README.md

 # CAB

-Official implementation of paper Co-Attention Bottleneck: Explainable and Causal Attention Emerged from Transformers Trained to Detect Images Changes
+Official implementation of paper **An explainable and editable co-attention bottleneck for Vision Transformers-based image difference captioners**

 ## Requirements